Main reasons why students chose to take part.

 - Feel demoralized and beaten.

-The overall picture we obtained shows that results currently come at a cost, or not at all.
+The overall picture we obtained shows that PhD success currently come at a cost, or not at all.

 The initial data we collected paints a picture where thriving is missing.
 While this is a small pilot study, it would be exciting to flip this picture around and create conditions where PhD students naturally thrive and think of their PhD experience as one of the best things ever!
-It is something I want to work towards in partnership with more departmental and institutional heads.
+It is something I want to work towards in partnership with more departmental and institutional heads to help more students achieve PhD success.

 - How three students benefited from the Grid™ approach (Page 3-5)